kublr/demos/demo9-jupyter-pyspark/README.md

 ![K8SDashboardAuth1](screenshots/k8s-dashboard-auth1.png)

-Huh, authentication is required.
+Authentication is required.
-Let's get a token from the downloaded `~/.kube/config`:
+Get a token from the downloaded `~/.kube/config`:

 ```bash
 cat ~/.kube/config | grep token
 ```

-This commands prints something like
+This command prints something like

 ```
 - name: spark-jupyter-admin-token